byui-cse/cse455-course/source/module-02/index.md

 By completing this project, you will learn how to:

 * Build cart-based recommendation models using real transaction data
-* Use **time-based splits** to prevent future data leakage
 * Measure performance with business-relevant metrics
-* Understand how recommendation quality degrades over time
+* Understand how recommendation quality degrades over time without retraining
 * Identify when and why **retraining** is necessary
 * Handle cold-start products in production systems
 * Separate **modeling logic** from **business rules**